techidaily/site-games-able/source/_posts/a-seamless-switch-windows-on-a-steam-deck-journey.md

 ### Hardware

  For hardware, you really only need a USB flash drive and a USB-C hub to plug it into your Steam Deck.
-You can also[install an SD card on your Steam Deck](https://www.makeuseof.com/how-to-install-steam-deck-sd-card/) as long as it's decently fast.
+You can also [install an SD card on your Steam Deck](https://www.makeuseof.com/how-to-install-steam-deck-sd-card/) as long as it's decently fast.
 A USB 3.0 or higher flash drive or a UHS-I or higher SD card would suffice, but we wouldn’t suggest anything slower.

  We also highly suggest using a separate PC as we've done in this guide, but you can also use your Steam Deck and follow similar steps using the Linux version of Ventoy.